 “By fueling extreme weather events, undermining our military readiness, exacerbating conflicts around the world — climate change is a threat to the security of the United States,” Kerry said.

 Norfolk is the home port for the cruisers, destroyers and battleships of the Atlantic Fleet.
-Rising sea levels and […]
+Rising sea levels and increasing […]

 The U.S. is projected to have no racial or ethnic group as its majority within the next several decades, but that day apparently is already here for the nation’s youngest children, according to new Census Bureau population estimates.